All Episodes

 Well, obviously there can be.

-Now I had an interview with our official climatologist Roy Spencer on the phone on Tuesday afternoon for the upcoming issue of the Limbaugh Letter.
+Now, I had an interview with our official climatologist, Roy Spencer, on the phone on Tuesday afternoon for the upcoming issue of the Limbaugh Letter.

-And it's it'll be it'll be next months.
+And it'll be next months.

-I think the next seven to ten years are going to show that we're not warming and in fact maybe cooling, and uh the global warming crowd is going to be discredited in and of itself.
+I think the next seven to 10 years are going to show that we're not warming, and in fact, maybe cooling.

-And I said, Well, that's nice if that happens, but I don't think they're going to allow that to happen.
+And I said, well, that's nice if that happens, but I don't think they're going to allow that to happen.

 I think they're going to portray anything that happens in climate as a result of global warming.

-But at some point the earth will lose the competition between nature and man.
+But at some point, the earth will lose the competition between nature and man.

 Take Stephen Hawking.

-Listen, the smartest man on the planet, whoever it is, let's just say it's Stephen Hawking, okay?
+Listen to the smartest man on the planet, whoever it is, let's just say it's Stephen Hawking, okay?

-And let's take Stephen Hawking off the Earth.
+And let's take Stephen Hawking off the earth.

 Let's put him somewhere else in the universe.